cdrlos/cdrlos.github.io/_posts/2021-02-01-shell-scripting.md

 ---
 layout: post
-title: Shit you can do on the shell
+title: Stuff you can do on the shell
 ---

 I recently applied for a programming slave job with [Smoothstack](https://wwww.smoothstack.com) (a _better_ [Revature](https://revature.com)?) and they had me take an assessment for their Java software engineering track.
 For some reason they consider Bash scripting to be important component of their admissions so I thought I'd write a post about it.